MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Managed_Identity_for_Projects_and_Pipelines.md

 1. Select the **/.ado/eshoponweb-cd-webapp-code.yml** file then select **Continue**.

-1. In the YAML pipeline definition, in the variables section, customize:
+1. In the YAML pipeline definition, set the variables section to:

+    ```YAML
+    variables:
+      resource-group: 'AZ400-EWebShop-NAME'
+      location: 'westeurope'
+      templateFile: '.azure/bicep/webapp.bicep'
+      subscriptionid: 'YOUR-SUBSCRIPTION-ID'
+      azureserviceconnection: 'azure subs'
+      webappname: 'az400-webapp-NAME'
+    ```

+1. In the variables section, replace the placeholders with the following values:

+   - **AZ400-EWebShop-NAME** with the name of your preference, for example, **rg-eshoponweb**.
+   - **location** with the name of the Azure region you want to deploy your resources, for example, **southcentralus**.
    - **YOUR-SUBSCRIPTION-ID** with your Azure subscription id.
-   - **az400eshop-NAME**, with a web app name to be deployed with a global unique name, for example, **eshoponweb-lab-YOURNAME**.
+   - **az400-webapp-NAME**, with a web app name to be deployed with a global unique name, for example, **eshoponweb-lab-YOURNAME**.
-   - **AZ400-EWebShop-NAME** with the name of your preference, for example, **rg-eshoponweb**.

 1. (Optional) You can use a self-hosted agent updating the pool name currently set to the Microsoft-hosted agent to the name of the agent pool you created, **eShopOnWebSelfPool**.